AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/phone/share-call-recordings-with-your-team.md

 1. Open up the person details.

-1. Find the Call Activity under the activity list.
+1. Find the [!UICONTROL Call Activity] under the activity list.

 1. Right-click on the call recording and copy the link URL.

-## Copy Recording Link from the Salesforce Task {#copy-recording-link-from-the-salesforce-task}
+## Copy Recording Link from the [!DNL Salesforce] Task {#copy-recording-link-from-the-salesforce-task}

 >[!NOTE]
 >
->You will need to have your calls logging to Salesforce in order to get this link.
+>You will need to have your calls logging to [!DNL Salesforce] in order to get this link.

-1. Navigate to the task created in Salesforce for the call.
+1. Navigate to the task created in [!DNL Salesforce] for the call.

 1. Copy the link listed in the Sales Call Recording field.